Ishant Sharma: International career

 In August 2018, during the fourth Test against England, Sharma took his 250th Test wicket.
 In the fifth test, he took 3 wickets in England's first innings and thereby equaled Kapil Dev's record of taking the most wickets by an Indian bowler in England.
 He finished the series as the second-highest wicket taker, with 18 wickets.
-In following India's tour of Australia, he took 11 wickets in the first 3 tests, before being ruled out of the final test due to an injury.
+In India's following tour of Australia, he took 11 wickets in the first three tests, before being ruled out of the final Test due to ribcage discomfort.